Stuyk/ramblings/why-i-left-ultra-uos.md

 19b.
 We never hired anyone to try and work on it with this one person.
 The entire company was teetering on this one guy.
 20. Eventually Ultra finally sees that we need to switch to Electron or something more maintainable.
 I believe Axel was the one responsible for bringing this up.
 21. NFTs are now a bad word and the general consumer market is not okay with NFTs.
-22. David or whoever had the bright idea to rename NFTs to UNIQS.
+22. Someone at the top or whoever had the bright idea to rename NFTs to UNIQS.
 Which... come on dawg... lol
 23. Keywords and phrasing starts getting mixed up in the company as we try and rebrand NFTs for general consumers.
 24. Wider gaming market absolutely hates NFTs besides the Web 3.0 industry.
 25. The original target to try and capture around 5-10% of the gaming market is now dead in the water because NFTs are a bad word.